intel-iot-roadshow/roadshow-docs/CONTRIBUTOR.md

 [github.com/intel-iot-roadshow/getting-started-guides](https://github.com/intel-iot-roadshow/getting-started-guides)

-Currently straight Markdown-formatted docs.
-This is where everyone is editing content and can continue to edit content for now.
-After the dust settles from the LA Roadshow, this branch will probably be shut down and replaced by the "jekyll" branch.
+**IMPORTANT: This branch is marked for deletion as of July 17.** This branch will be replaced by the "jekyll" branch.

+Currently straight Markdown-formatted docs meant for consumption directly from Github.com.

 ### branch: jekyll

 [github.com/intel-iot-roadshow/getting-started-guides/tree/jekyll](https://github.com/intel-iot-roadshow/getting-started-guides/tree/jekyll)

+**IMPORTANT: This branch will become the new 'master' on July 17.**

+**THIS IS THE CANONICAL SOURCE BRANCH.** Make changes to this branch only.
+If you try updating 'html' or 'gh-pages', your changes **will** be overwritten.

 See [the branch's README](https://github.com/intel-iot-roadshow/getting-started-guides/blob/jekyll/README.md) for how to preview/build content in this branch.

-Note: Once I'm fully done with the content sweep, when we make edits to content, we'll have to update the .md files on BOTH 'master' and 'jekyll' branches.
-I will let you know when/if this needs to happen but I plan to finish the sweep in the next couple of hours.

 ### branch: html

 [github.com/intel-iot-roadshow/getting-started-guides/tree/html](https://github.com/intel-iot-roadshow/getting-started-guides/tree/html)

-THIS IS THE BRANCH THAT WILL BE PUT ON USB KEYS.
+**THIS IS THE BRANCH THAT CAN BE DOWNLOADED AND PUT ON USB KEYS FOR ROADSHOWS.**

 Static files need to be generated form the 'jekyll' branch.
 See [the branch's README](https://github.com/intel-iot-roadshow/getting-started-guides/blob/html/README.md) for details on running a local web server to view files.

 ### branch: gh-pages